cgabriel5/nodecliac/README.md

 - A variable's value must be enclosed with quotes.
 - Any amount of whitespace before and after `=` is fine, but keep things tidy.
 - No amount of indentation can precede a setting declaration.
-- To be clear, variables can be declared _anywhere_ within your `.acmap` file but to quickly see what settings are being declared they should be placed at the top of the file.
+- To be clear, variables can be declared _anywhere_ within your `.acmap` file but to quickly spot them they should be placed at the top of the file.

 ```acmap
 $scriptpath = "~/path/to/script1.sh"